About Anthropic

 Location-based hybrid policy: Currently, we expect all staff to be in one of our offices at least 25% of the time.
 However, some roles may require more time in our offices.

-US visa sponsorship: We do sponsor visas!
-However, we aren't able to successfully sponsor visas for every role and every candidate; operations roles are especially difficult to support.
-But if we make you an offer, we will make every effort to get you into the United States, and we retain an immigration lawyer to help with this.
+Visa sponsorship: We do sponsor visas!
+However, we aren't able to successfully sponsor visas for every role and every candidate.
+But if we make you an offer, we will make every reasonable effort to get you a visa, and we retain an immigration lawyer to help with this.

 We encourage you to apply even if you do not believe you meet every single qualification.
 Not all strong candidates will meet every single qualification as listed.
 Research shows that people who identify as being from underrepresented groups are more prone to experiencing imposter syndrome and doubting the strength of their candidacy, so we urge you not to exclude yourself prematurely and to submit an application if you're interested in this work.
 We think AI systems like the ones we're building have enormous social and ethical implications.
 We think this makes representation even more important, and we strive to include a range of diverse perspectives on our team.